• Home

 First comes the onion then the pumpkin and potato, curry paste then vegetables.

-A grand finish is with the creamy goodness of the coconut milk.
 Garnish with the mixture of peanuts, coriander, green onion and lime juice – perfection!

 With each step the soup becomes more and more fragrant, it’s a smell that will warm the house and your senses before your belly.